arpitbbhayani/articles/blogs/consistent-hashing.md

     return node.fetch_file(path)
 ```

-We have 5 files 'f1.txt', 'f2.txt', 'f3.txt', 'f4.txt', 'f5.txt' if we apply hash function to these files we realize that they are stored on storage nodes E, A, B, C, and D respectively.
+We have 5 files 'f1.txt', 'f2.txt', 'f3.txt', 'f4.txt', 'f5.txt' if we apply the hash function to these files we realize that they are stored on storage nodes E, A, B, C, and D respectively.

-Things become interesting when the system gains a nice traction and we scale the storage node horizontally and want to make 7 nodes instead of 5.
+Things become interesting when the system gains good traction and we scale the storage node horizontally and want to make 7 nodes instead of 5.
 The hash function will change and now instead of doing a `mod 5` it would do `mod 7`.
 Changing the hash function impleies changing the mapping and association of file with storage nodes.
 Let us first administer the new associations and see which files required to be moved.

 If we apply the hash function to the same 5 files we get that files 'f1.txt', 'f2.txt', 'f3.txt', 'f4.txt', 'f5.txt' will now be stored on nodes D, E, F, G, A which means we need to move every single of the 5 files to different nodes and then only we can change the hash function.

 ![File association changed](https://user-images.githubusercontent.com/4745789/82738059-b9e6a100-9d52-11ea-8cf3-f264b4a195b1.png)

-This data movement is super expensive and if everytime we scale up we need to move not all but even half the amount of data, that becomes huge and very inefficient.
+This data movement is super expensive and if every time we scale up we need to move not all but even half the amount of data, that becomes huge and very inefficient.
 This is where COnsistent Hashing kicks in and ensures that when we scale up or down we only migrate a bare minimum amount of data to different nodes.

 # Consistent Hashing
 Our criticism of the solution (1) for mapping URLs to caches motivates the goal ofconsistenthashing:  we want hash table-type functionality (we can store stuff and retrieve it later) withthe  additional  property  that  almost  all  objects  stay  assigned  to  the  same  cache  even  asthe  numbernof  caches  changes.
 We  next  give  the  most  popular  implementation  of  thisfunctionality

 Consistent Hashing provides an excellent way of load balancing items across nodes.
 There are lots of great resources to learn consistent hashing from and instead of reiterating things here we will implement it using an array based implementation.